Delhi Police team at CM Kejriwal's residence again to serve notice | Politics

 ALSO READ

+AAP holding talks on Lok Sabha seat from Goa with INDIA bloc partners: Kejriwal

+AAP holding talks on Lok Sabha seat from Goa with INDIA bloc partners: Kejriwal

-In meeting at Arvind Kejriwal's residence, AAP leaders discuss LS candidates for Punjab
+AAP leaders discuss LS poll candidates for Punjab at meeting in Kejriwal's residence

-Delhi CM Arvind Kejriwal attends bhandaras on Ram Lalla Pran Pratistha day

-Water supply hit in parts of north Delhi due to interconnection work: DJB
+AAP government to kick off 3-day Ramlila event today; CM Kejriwal to attend on Sunday

+Delhi Lt Governor orders FIR against IAS officer for 'collecting money from liquor vendors at Kejriwal's behest